 The Pattern is Clear

 Half of this DMV’s service time goes to serving less than one tenth of customers!
-Across industries, it’s customary to see 10-20% of customers using half of your workforce’s time.
+Across industries, it’s customary to see 10-20% of customers using half of your staff’s time.
 Here’s how service time breaks down in DMV, education, retail, and healthcare:

 Just a Few Minutes Longer